wp-plugins/wp-filebase/readme.txt

 == Changelog ==

+= 0.2.9.24 =
+* Added field to rename files in file upload form
+* Configuration of old File Widget will be retained on update.
+Please change to the new multi-instance widget after updating!
+* New Option `Inaccessible category message`
+* Improved access permission handling for AJAX tree
+* Fixed OpenOffice download link
+* New template variable `%cat_user_can_access%` and `%file_user_can_access%`
+* Files are only re-scanned if changed
+* Fixed external MD5 hashing on Windows
+* MySQL connection are closed during download
+* New Template varialbe `%file_cat_folder%`
+* Added sync debug info when query variable `debug` is set to 1 (add &debug=1 to the sync page URL and see the HTML source for backtrace)
+* Inaccessible categories are displayed in lists, but their content cannot be viewed
+* Fixed resources URL when using SSL
+* Removed HTML align property for category icons according to HTML5 standard

 = 0.2.9.23 =
 * Configuration of old File Widget will be retained on update.
 Please change to the new multi-instance widget after updating!